EULAR Epidemiology and Health Services Study Groups

 EULAR Study Group on Longitudinal Observational Registers and Drug Studies

-The aim is to create a platform for methodological, logistic, and scientific collaboration across European Rheumatology drug registers in order to maximise the potential use of the data collected within each register, to maximise the quality of the scientific outputs within and across registers, and to maximise the exchange of experiences across registers.
-Specifically, the Study Group aims:
+The aim of this study group is to create a platform for methodological, logistic, and scientific collaboration across European rheumatological drug registers in order to maximise the potential use of the data collected within each register, to maximise the quality of the scientific outputs within and across registers, and to maximise the exchange of experiences across registers.

 EULAR Study Group for Public Health in RMDs (eumusc.net)